 The famous—and deceased—pop artist Roy Lichtenstein doesn’t get a lot of love from a certain contingent in the comics world.
 In fact, a lot of people flat-out hate Roy Lichtenstein.

-Sotheby’s is about to auction off a Lichtenstein painting that is based on a Ted Galindo frame, and the auction house expects it to go for a price “in the region of $50 million.”
-Author and comics editor Scott Edelman is not a Lichtenstein fan.
-He lays it down at his blog:
+Here’s a recent example: in 2015, Sotheby’s put Lichtenstein’s “The Ring (Engagement)” up for auction.
+The painting is clearly based on a panel drawn by Ted Galindo, an artist who drew crime, war and romance comics for Atlas.
+Speculation before the auction held that Lichtenstein’s painting might go for “in the region of $50 million.”
+Author and comics editor Scott Edelman, not a Lichtenstein fan, lays it down at his blog:

 It would have been nice to see a mention of Galindo in the ArtNet story about that coming sale. … I believe every article about one of these Lichtensteins should include a reference to the source material, the same way I feel gallery operators and museum curators owe it to history to include those references in their literature and wall placards.
 They fail in their duties whenever they don’t.
 All artists deserve respect.
 And not just the ones whose works sell for $50,000,000.